hermeznetwork/docs/docs/developers/coordinator.md

 docker run --rm --name hermez-db -p 5432:5432 -e POSTGRES_DB=hermez -e POSTGRES_USER=hermez -e POSTGRES_PASSWORD="yourpasswordhere" -d postgres
 ```
 3. Launch Prover as shown [here](#launching-a-proof-server)
 4. Create two Ethereum accounts in Rinkeby using Metamask wallet.
 One account is `forger` account (needs to pay to forge batches), and the second is the `fee` account (receives the fees).
+The fees are collected in L2.

 5. Create a Wallet with `fee` account Ethereum Private Key.

 This wallet is needed to generate a Baby JubJub address where fees will be collected.
 There is an example code in the [SDK](https://github.com/hermeznetwork/hermezjs/blob/main/examples/create-wallet.js) that can be used.
-Simply substitue `EXAMPLES_WEB3_URL` by your Rinkeby Node URL and EXAMPLES_PRIVATE_KEY1` by `fee` account private key.
+Simply substitue `EXAMPLES_WEB3_URL` by your Rinkeby Node URL and `EXAMPLES_PRIVATE_KEY1` by `fee` account private key.

 This script will generate a similar output:
 ```json